 - D. COMPLAINTS, DISCIPLINARY ACTIONS, AND GRIEVANCE - 3.
-Grievance (Grievance Flowchart)
+Grievance (Grievance Flowchart) - c.

-c.
 Grievance Process for Employee Disagreement Complaints and Unsatisfactory Work Performance.
-The grievance process for discipline that resulted from an employee disagreement complaint or unsatisfactory work performance shall be governed by the following guidelines: (HR Interpretation, 8-19-2011) (HR Interpretation, 1-29-2014)

-b) The Area Manager, for all disciplinary action investigations, shall have ten (10) working days from the receipt of the employee's appeal to complete the investigation.

-i.
-The supervisor shall meet with the following individuals during the disciplinary action investigation:

-3. Any other witnesses mentioned in the appeal that were not mentioned in the disciplinary action.

-ii.
-Meetings between the Area Manager and the employees may occur in person, through video conferencing, or by telephone.
+The grievance process for discipline that resulted from an employee disagreement complaint or unsatisfactory work performance shall be governed by the following guidelines: (HR Interpretation, 8-19-2011) (HR Interpretation, 1-29-2014) - 1) Appeal to the Area Manager - b) The Area Manager, for all disciplinary action investigations, shall have ten (10) working days from the receipt of the employee's appeal to complete the investigation. - i.
+The supervisor shall meet with the following individuals during the disciplinary action investigation: - 1.
+Employee filing the appeal of the discipline; - 2.
+Supervisor who issued the discipline; and - 3.
+Any other witnesses mentioned in the appeal that were not mentioned in the disciplinary action. - ii.
+Meetings between the Area Manager and the employees may occur in person, through video conferencing, or by telephone. - iii.

-iii.
 The Area Manager shall document all attempts made to meet with an employee.
 If an employee is unavailable to meet within the grievance timelines, the iv.
 One (1) extension of no more than five (5) working days may be requested of and granted by the Human Resources Executive Director, or designee, at their discretion.